Institute for Qualitative Psychotherapy Research

 Team

-• Mag.a Birgitta Schiller: Work & Health, Individual Psychology, Type Formation (Head, CV Schiller Birgitta_en)
+- Mag.
+Dr.scient.pth.
+Birgitta Schiller: Work & Health, Individual Psychology, Type Formation (Head, CV Schiller Birgitta)

-• Eva Wimmer MA: Sociology, Gender Studies, Hermeneutic Text Analysis (Head, CV Wimmer Eva)
+- Eva Wimmer MA: Sociology, gender research, hermeneutic text analysis (Head, CV Wimmer Eva)

-You find us in the research room 4002 on the 4th floor of SFU Vienna at Freudplatz 1, 1020 Vienna.
+You will find us in research room 4002 on the 4th floor of the SFU Vienna, Freudplatz 1, 1020 Vienna.

-Former members: Lea Bernik, Ivana Dragic, Himanshu Giri, Dominik Mihalits, Kathrin Mörtl, Katharina Steinicke, Elitsa Tilkidzhieva, Isabella Wagner, Markus Wrbouschek, Manfred Reisinger
+Former employees: Lea Bernik, Ivana Dragic, Himanshu Giri, Dominik Mihalits, Kathrin Mörtl, Katharina Steinicke, Elitsa Tilkidzhieva, Isabella Wagner, Markus Wrbouschek, Manfred Reisinger, Mathias Grüner MA

 Austria is home to people from diverse cultural, religious, ethnic, and linguistic backgrounds, contributing to the country’s rich social fabric.
 Despite this diversity, individuals with a migration background may still encounter disadvantages and structural inequalities in various areas of life.
 To ensure equitable and migration-sensitive care, particularly in the psychosocial health sector, in-depth research is essential.